|Quick Facts: Preschool Teachers|

 How to Become a Preschool Teacher

 Education and training requirements vary based on settings and state regulations.
-They range from a high school diploma and certification to a college degree.
+Preschool teachers typically need at least an associate’s degree.